M-Star Solve

 • The GPU hardware must be configured in TCC mode which means any GPU used in a solver calculation cannot be currently used for any display.
 This may require using the nvidia-smi utility to configure a given GPU.

-• For more information about multi-gpu setup and usage see multi-gpu-windows
+• For more information about multi-GPU setup and usage, see Multi-GPU Setup.

 Scripts